Granville tourism & sightseeing

-Along the seafront in the centre of the town there is an accessible and pleasant long beach, the Plage du Plat Gousset, a pleasure port and harbour lined by 19th century houses, and an unusual art-deco style casino built in the early 20th century.
+Most visits to Granville will start with the beach!
+Along the seafront in the centre of the town, the Plage du Plat Gousset is an accessible and pleasant long beach and the centre of activity in the town.
+There is also a pleasure port and harbour lined by 19th century houses and an unusual art-deco style casino built in the early 20th century.

-At the end of the beach there is staircase leading to the gardens and 19th century 'Villa les Rhumbs' where Christian Dior and family spent each summer.
+At the end of the beach you can climb the staircase that leads to the gardens and the 19th century 'Villa les Rhumbs' where Christian Dior and family spent each summer.
 Christian Dior was born in Granville in 1905 and baptised in the church here, and the house is now a museum dedicated to his fashion creations.

 The most important religious monument in Granville is the 17th century Church of Notre-Dame, in the historic centre and overlooking the sea, with the church tower acting as a beacon to arriving boats.
 The church is best known for its contemporary stained glass windows.
 You can also see the church of Saint-Paul and a small and unusual protestant temple in the town.

 There is a focus on plants and flowers in Granville - the town is 3* Ville Fleurie, and as well as the Christian Dior garden you will come across the extensive Val-es-Fleur park and other small parks in the town.

 Apart from the Christian Dior Museum, Granville also has a Museum of Modern Art (mostly works of art by lesser known modern artists from the early 20th century) and a museum dedicated to the historical heritage of the town.